 Being on your period can suck.
+How do I not be a bitch when in pain on my period can be tough.
 If you are one of these women, there is no point in dressing it up and trying to put a positive spin on the situation because let’s be real here: this part of womanhood is really unfair.
 The cramps, the backache, the horrendous mood swings – the only part to enjoy (slightly) is the way ice cream and chocolate tastes ten times more magical when you’re going through what feels like Satan’s torture.
 But can you imagine having periods that are so heavy that they leak through a sanitary pad within an hour?
 Having stomach pains that cause you to writhe around in pain and are so severe that you are physically sick?
 Can you imagine having to tell your boss that you cannot go to work for the next few days because it hurts to even walk a few steps without your hot water bottle?
 And the mood swings!
-If you think they are bad when you have a regular period, try having endometriosis.
+If you think they are bad when you have a regular period, try having mood swings with endometriosis.

 Today I am joined by Kitten A. She’s a 25-year-old teacher, lover or all things Disney and Harry Potter, who suffers from endometriosis.
 We’re absolutely delighted to have her at KK to share her experience.